eduardo-valencia/csc382-binary-trees/README.md

 ### Insertion

 The time complexity for insertions is `O(n)` in the worst case.
 The `insert` method only uses recursion when inserting data on a side and the node already has children.
 Since it always calls itself with a nested node when using recursion, the maximum number of times it can call itself is `n`.
-Therefore, the time complexity is `n`.
+Therefore, the time complexity is `O(n)`.

 The insertion operation has an average time complexity of `O(log n)`.
 When using recursion, the operation will compare the `data` to the current node's data.
 Then, it will choose to call itself with either the left or right side (but not both).
 If the tree is balanced, then the operation will disregard half of the nodes on each recursive iteration.
 Therefore, the time complexity is `O(log n)`.